oneminch/Notes/Glossary/First-Class Functions.md

-- ==First-class functions== are functions that can be treated like any other variable.
+- Functions that can be treated like any other variable.
 - Such functions can be
     - passed as an argument to other functions.
     - returned by another function.